Glossary of AI film terms

 Clear definitions for modern visual production.

-Gata.ai is a visual production workspace that keeps script, look, cast, locations, and shots connected.
+GATA AI is a visual production workspace that keeps script, look, cast, locations, and shots connected.
 The terms below describe common problems in AI video production and the structured workflow patterns used to reduce drift, speed up review, and keep teams aligned.

 What is character drift?